Art therapy helps to explore and express difficult thoughts and feelings. It can help with some symptoms of cancer and its treatment.

 On your first visit, your therapist will ask you questions.
 They want to understand your needs and expectations better.
 They will design a plan to suit you.
-This will include how often you will meet, how long each session will be and the purpose of each.
+This will include:

 You can have art therapy alone with a therapist or in a group.
 They can last up to 60 minutes or longer depending on this.
 Therapy sessions can take place for a fixed number of weeks or months.

 Your therapist won't teach you to draw or paint.
 They will encourage you to use art to explore your feelings.
 They want to help you to develop your confidence and self- awareness.
 This could improve your well-being and quality of life.